2024–25 Quinnipiac Bobcats women's basketball team

-The 2024–25 Quinnipiac Bobcats women's basketball team represents Quinnipiac University during the 2024–25 NCAA Division I women's basketball season.
-The Bobcats, led by 30th-year head coach Tricia Fabbri, play their home games at M&T Bank Arena in Hamden, Connecticut as members of the Metro Atlantic Athletic Conference.
+The 2024–25 Quinnipiac Bobcats women's basketball team represented Quinnipiac University during the 2024–25 NCAA Division I women's basketball season.
+The Bobcats, led by 30th-year head coach Tricia Fabbri, played their home games at M&T Bank Arena in Hamden, Connecticut as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Bobcats finished the 2023–24 season 13–18, 9–11 in MAAC play, to finish in seventh place.
 They defeated Saint Peter's, before falling to Niagara in the quarterfinals of the MAAC tournament.